espressif/esp-at/docs/en/faq.rst

       - :ref:`Why does Wi-Fi disconnect? <faq-wifi-disconnect>`
       - :ref:`What are the common Wi-Fi compatibility issues? <faq-wifi-compatibility>`
       - :ref:`Do AT commands support ESP-WIFI-MESH? <faq-wifi-mesh>`
-      - :ref:`Are there examples for connecting to cloud services? <faq-cloud-examples>`
+      :commentline: - :ref:`Are there examples for connecting to cloud services? <faq-cloud-examples>`
       :esp32: - :ref:`Set ESP32-WROOM-32 module to HID keyboard mode? <faq-hid-keyboard>`
       :esp32 or esp32c2 or esp32c3 or esp32c5 or esp32c6 or esp32c61: - :ref:`Can AT command set Bluetooth LE transmit power? <faq-ble-tx-power>`
       :esp32 or esp32c2 or esp32c3 or esp32c5 or esp32c6 or esp32c61: - :ref:`How to enable notify and indicate on BLE clients? <faq-ble-notify-indicate>`